Journal des Dames et des Mode, Paris, December 20, 1811.

 Since there are so few British fashion prints that depict men’s fashions, I often rely on French prints to see details of gentlemen’s dress.
-There are so many interesting details here: the pink-and-white striped cravat; the high shirt-points and ruffled shirt-front; the green gloves; the fobs at his waist; the striped breeches (difficult to see online but they are striped); the visible bootstraps; the spurs on his boots.
+There are so many interesting details here: the pink-and-white striped cravat; the high shirt-points and ruffled shirt-front; the green-and-white waistcoat; the green gloves; the fobs at his waist; the striped breeches (difficult to see online but they are striped); the visible bootstraps; the spurs on his boots.
 Also note the chain or ribbon tucked in his waistcoat.
 Could that be attached to a hidden quizzing glass?
 With all the color and pattern going on here, this chap would no doubt have been dubbed a dandy in England.

 In the caption, “Habit de Drap” indicates a wool suit.
 “Gilet de Piqué” indicates (I think) a quilted waistcoat.
 I have no idea what “Casimir Bombé” means in relation to breeches (“Culotte”).